Matt Vierling Player Props: Tigers vs. Marlins

 Marlins Pitching Rankings

-- The Marlins have a 4.11 team ERA that ranks 13th among all league pitching staffs.
+- The Marlins have the 14th-ranked team ERA across all league pitching staffs (4.12).

-- The Marlins surrender the eighth-fewest home runs in baseball (114 total, 1.1 per game).
+- Marlins pitchers combine to give up 116 total home runs at a rate of 1.1 per game (to rank 11th in the league).

-- The Marlins will look to Cueto (0-1) in his third start of the season.

-- In his most recent appearance on Saturday, the righty tossed six innings against the Colorado Rockies, giving up one earned run while surrendering two hits.
+- The lefty last pitched on Sunday against the Colorado Rockies, when he tossed seven innings, allowing one earned run while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.